 Flying over your own land - excluded RPA

-As part of the amendments to Part 101 coming into effect from 29 September 2016, there is a new excluded category of remotely piloted aircraft (RPA) allowing private landowners to carry out some commercial-like operations on their own land with a small RPA (2-25kg), without needing a RPA operator's certificate (ReOC) or a remote pilot licence (RePL).
+As part of the amendments to Part 101 that came into effect on 29 September 2016, CASA created an excluded category of remotely piloted aircraft, allowing private landowners to carry out some commercial-like operations to be carried out on land owned or occupied by the owner of the RPA with:

 A summary of these requirements are listed below: